 - Complete an adoption questionnaire and participate in a conversation with a counselor(s).

-- Show a valid driver’s license or state photo ID with your current address.
+- Show a valid driver’s license, or state or federal photo ID with your current address.

 - You may be asked to provide landlord approval or proof of ownership.
-Avoid inconvenience by bringing this paperwork along to the adoption.
+Avoid inconvenience and delay by bringing this paperwork along to the adoption.

 - Adopting a pet impacts the entire household.
-Any children under 18, other family members, and family dogs living in the home also need to come meet the new pet.
+Any children under 18, other family members, and family dogs living in the home may also be required to come meet the new pet.

 - CHS does not authorize giving pets as gifts.
 The person who will be the owner of the new pet must be present and complete the adoption process.
-(Gift certificates are available for those who want to give the gift of adoption.)
+(Gift certificates are available as an option to give the gift of adoption.)

-- Read, sign and abide by a legal adoption agreement.
+- Read, sign and abide by an adoption agreement.

-While we try to make the adoption process smooth, the adoption process isn’t necessarily a quick one and may require more than one visit to CHS.
+While CHS tries to make the adoption process smooth, the adoption process isn’t necessarily a quick one and may require more than one visit.
 Just remember, it’s time well spent—it’s all for your new family member, after all!